 Our bodies require all of the essential nutrients, minerals and vitamins to function properly.
 Remove a single ingredient and it can wreak havoc on not only your performance but your overall wellbeing too.
 By eating a variety of carbohydrates, proteins and fats, you’ll allow your body everything that it needs to perform at the highest level.

 Hydrate hydrate Hydrate

-Hydration is essential not only for sports performance, but in every aspect of you life.
-Without water your body cannot function.
+Hydration is essential not only for sports performance but in every aspect of your life.
+Without water, your body cannot function.
 Water lubricates your joints, transports nutrients around the body and regulates your body temperature.
 Just 1% dehydration can reduce physical performance by up to 20%.
-A big No No for olympians!
+A big No No for Olympians!